phalcon-kit/docs/docs/core/bootstrap.md

 finally handling it.
 By using the Bootstrap, you can easily set up and manage your application.

 ## Quick Start
-To create a customized bootstrap with the Zemit Core framework, you will need to create a new class that extends from the `\Zemit\Bootstrap` class.
+To create a customized bootstrap with the Phalcon Kit, you will need to create a new class that extends from the `\PhalconKit\Bootstrap` class.
 This will allow you to personalize the bootstrap to your needs by overriding any of its methods as desired.
 For example, you may want to initialize the configuration with your own class.
 Keep in mind that you are free to customize the bootstrap to fit your specific requirements and workflow.